Shyam-pi/save-the-hostage-game/Readme.md

 - Fixed the rotation and position of bullets coming out of the enemy's gun
 - Removed the right gun since we are not using it

 **May 12**: Ahmed Attia
 Merged mine and Sanjali's changes

+**May 12**: Shyam
+- Modified the enviroment such that the game map is streamlined and user doesn't have too much of a difficulty navigating
+- Reconfigured the locomotion script and added jump functionality.
+Performed optimizations to reduce nausea.
+- Tested and did bug fixes for the footstep audio and finally integrated the same with the final environment
+- Improved gun logic to shoot only once per trigger press and not depending on a fireRate variable for it to shoot.
+Fixed the bug with wrong location of 'dust' effect spawning.

+**May 13**: Shyam
+- Changed the enemy AI to be stationary and shoot when the player is within a certain range of the enemy
+- Added collectible health kits to the game, including programming its logic to work with the existing enemy and player health models.
+- Created prefabs for the enemy for better reusability.
+- Complete overhaul of the UI, including graphical bars to show health and the game timer.